Techtonick/SchurTransform/README.md

 # SchurTransform
-Wolfram Package containing a classical implementation of the Quantum Schur Transform You can read all the comments to the code in the Package file itself
+Wolfram Package containing a classical implementation of the Quantum Schur Transform.
+You can read all the comments to the code in the Package file itself